isabelbenegas/ScholarMinPub/005_bibliography.md

 ## Primary Sources

-You should have at least two primary sources.
+You should have at least one primary source.

 ## Secondary Sources